anizee/RealVNC-on-buntu-VM/readme.md

+## Install Real

+## Run these to fix the permissions:
 `sudo vnclicensewiz`

-running
 `sudo vncpasswd -service`
-then typing the password you will use for connection to the vnc server

-editing
-`/root/.vnc/config.d/vncserver-x11`
-file as root

-adding
+`sudo nano /root/.vnc/config.d/vncserver-x11`
+and add this to the end of the file:
 `Authentication=VncAuth`
-to the end of the file

-restarting vncserver service -
 `sudo systemctl restart vncserver-x11-serviced.service`

 ## Refrence: